Pale Saints

-Pale Saints were an English alternative rock/shoegazing band formed in 1987 in Leeds by singer-bassist Ian Masters, guitarist Graeme Naysmith and drummer Chris Cooper.
+Pale Saints were an English alternative rock and shoegaze band formed in 1987 in Leeds by singer-bassist Ian Masters, guitarist Graeme Naysmith and drummer Chris Cooper.

 History

 The group began as a jangly indie pop band influenced by Primal Scream's early sound.
 By the time they recorded their first EP, Barging Into the Presence of God, released in 1989, the band went into a direction that displayed a mix of Ian Masters' ethereal, choirboy-like vocals along with dark atmospheric and noisy pop tunes.
 Ashley Horner from Edsel Auctioneer briefly joined the band on guitar in the same year.
 The band was signed to 4AD Records after their first London show by the label's chief Ivo Watts-Russell.

 The group's first album, The Comforts of Madness, was released in 1990 and reached the top 40 of the UK Albums Chart.
 The album's tracks were produced by John Fryer and Gil Norton.
 The album includes a cover version of "Fell from the Sun" by Opal.

 In late 1990, Meriel Barham, the original vocalist of Lush, joined the band as second guitarist and vocalist.
 Barham contributed backing vocals and guitars to the Chris Allison produced Half-Life EP, then joined permanently for the Nancy Sinatra cover "Kinky Love", which gave the band a minor hit single as part of Flesh Balloon EP.
 In 1992 the band recorded their second full-length album, In Ribbons, which was produced by Hugh Jones.
 Ian Masters left the band in 1993, citing his lack of enthusiasm for touring, unlike the remaining members of the band and their record label 4AD.
 Former Heart Throbs bassist Colleen Browne joined afterwards.

 Sticking with producer Hugh Jones, the group released the Fine Friend EP in mid-1994, followed by their third album, Slow Buildings.

 The group toured Europe and the United States in late autumn 1994.
 Their final studio recording was a version of "Jersey Girl" for the Tom Waits tribute album Step Right Up.
 Meriel Barham departed in September 1995, and the group eventually disbanded in 1996.

-In conjunction with the August 2020 Record Store Day release of the Japanese singles compilation Mrs. Dolphin on vinyl for the first time, Masters worked with director and Big Beautiful Bluebottle bandmate Terako Terao to make a video for "Sight of You."
+In conjunction with the August 2020 Record Store Day release of the Japanese singles compilation Mrs. Dolphin on vinyl for the first time, Masters worked with director and Big Beautiful Bluebottle bandmate Terako Terao to make a video for "Sight of You".

+Guitarist Graeme Naysmith died on 4 April 2024.